 To start the debugger, use one of the following options:

-- For the whole notebook, open the Command Palette (⇧⌘P (Windows, Linux Ctrl+Shift+P)) and run the Python: Debug Current File in Python Interactive Window command.
+- For the whole notebook, open the Command Palette (⇧⌘P (Windows, Linux Ctrl+Shift+P)) and run the Jupyter: Debug Current File in Python Interactive Window command.

 - For an individual cell, use the Debug Cell adornment that appears above the cell.
 The debugger specifically starts on the code in that cell.
 By default, Debug Cell just steps into user code.
-If you want to step into non-user code, you need to uncheck Data Science: Debug Just My Code in the Python extension settings (⌘, (Windows, Linux Ctrl+,)).
+If you want to step into non-user code, you need to uncheck Debug Just My Code in the Jupyter extension settings (⌘, (Windows, Linux Ctrl+,)).

 To familiarize yourself with the general debugging features of VS Code, such as inspecting variables, setting breakpoints, and other activities, review VS Code debugging.

 As you find issues, stop the debugger, correct your code, save the file, and start the debugger again.

 When you're satisfied that all your code is correct.
 Save the file, then export the notebook as described in the following section.
 You can then upload the notebook to your normal Jupyter environment.